gxlog/gxlog/README.md

     //   end of static contexts
     // dynamic contexts are very useful when you want to print some/all fields
     //   of a struct value all the time.
-    // ATTENTION: you should be very careful to concurrent safety or dead locks
+    // ATTENTION: you should be very careful to concurrency safety or dead
-    //   with dynamic contexts.
+    //   locks with dynamic contexts.
     n := 0
     fn := gxlog.Dynamic(func(interface{}) interface{} {
         n++